2018–2019 Gaza border protests: Incendiary kites and balloons

 As of early June, roughly 5,000 dunams of Israeli crop fields had been burned by kites launched from Gaza, with an estimated economic loss of US$1.4 million, in addition to 2,100 dunams of Jewish National Fund forests in the area and 4,000 to 5,000 dunams in the Besor Forest Nature Reserve.
-The New York Times reported one of its journalists sighting "vast stretches of scorched earth," with "losses to Israeli agriculture from flaming kites [being] immense."
+The New York Times reported one of its journalists sighting "vast stretches of scorched earth", with "losses to Israeli agriculture from flaming kites [being] immense."

 Compensation for casualties

 Hamas said on 5 April 2018 that it would offer compensation for people injured or killed by Israeli soldiers while participating in the demonstrations.
 Hamas spokesperson Hazem Qasem stated that families to those killed would receive $3,000 and families to severely injured $500.
 Lightly injured persons would receive $200.

 Israeli tactics

 The Israeli military deployed soldiers, including snipers and tanks, to the border.
 Soldiers opened fire on Palestinians approaching the fence with tear gas, rubber bullets, and live ammunition.
 Soldiers fired from artificial sand berms that overlooked the protests.
-Israeli tear gas canisters penetrated more than 300 m into the Gaza Strip.
-An investigation by B'Tselem found that Israeli soldiers launched tear gas to the family tents, located 400 to 600 m from the fence, causing hundreds of people to suffer injuries.
+Israeli tear gas canisters penetrated more than 300 m into Gaza.
+An investigation by B'Tselem found that Israeli soldiers launched tear gas at family tents, located 400 to 600 m from the fence, causing hundreds of people to suffer injuries.
 Protest participants interviewed by B'Tselem reported cases of suffering from tear gas inhalation and injury from tear gas canister impacts.

 While the IDF has not publicly disclosed its rules of engagement, press reports indicate that soldiers are permitted to shoot armed Palestinians within 300 m of the fence and unarmed Palestinians within 100 m.
 The IDF has stated that its soldiers are advised to first fire warning shots, then wounding shots, before taking fatal shots.
 On 6 April, the IDF used industrial-sized fans to disperse the smoke and then water cannons in unsuccessful attempts to douse fires from burning tires.